-When applicable, lifting lugs are provided at the top (4) corners of the unit.
-It is important to note that rigging cables or chains must not exceed a maximum angle of 10 degrees from vertical (see Figure 2).
-Use a spreader beam, or rigging of adequate length, to avoid damage to the equipment.
+Lifting lugs are provided at the top (4) corners of most LEWCO Ovens.
+It is important to note that rigging cables or chains must not exceed a maximum angle of 10 degrees from vertical (see Figure 1).
+Use a spreader beam, or rigging of adequate length to avoid damage to the equipment.
 Please refer to any assembly drawings for specific assembly and rigging instructions.